electrickery/SerialBoot/README.md

-Serial fun with a Model 4P
+Serial fun with a Tandy TRS-80 Model 4P

 The Model 4P has an option to boot from the serial port.
 The feature appears to be implemented to help testing boards at the factory.
 It is described in both the Technical Manual and the Service Manual.
 It it somewhat terse, but with some experimenting it is doable to create a program to make it work.